• Skip to primary navigation

 • This Bolognese recipe yields approximately 5-6 cups, depending on how much it reduces.
 Plan for about ½ cup per serving.

-It will last about 3-5 days in the refrigerator, stored it in an airtight container.
+It will last about 3-5 days in the refrigerator, stored in an airtight container.
 You can also freeze it in a large zip-top freezer bag for up to 3 months.

 💭 Frequently asked questions